Ranjith-7777/OOPs-DSA-Project/README.md

 ✅ Better web interface using **FLASK** and **REACT**.<br>
 ✅ **Mobile App Development** — Future migration to **Flutter** for improved accessibility.<br>

+## ⚖️ License
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more information.

 We look forward to enhancing campus navigation with this efficient and user-friendly solution.
 Feel free to contribute and share your feedback!